 Persons eligible for awards under the LTIP are (i) all employees of the Company and its subsidiaries, (ii) non-employee directors and (iii) certain independent contractors.
-As of February 22, 2023, approximately 100 employees, non-employee directors and consultants would be eligible for grants of Awards under the LTIP.
+As of March 9, 2024, approximately 131 employees, non-employee directors and consultants would be eligible for grants of Awards under the LTIP based on the current eligibility criteria.